Wyatt721/BlooketGlobalHacks/README.md

 # README.md
-School hacks blooket hacks from glixzzy if the school cheats website is blocked
+School hacks blooket hacks from glixzzy if the school cheats website is blocked (global)